 Having a healthy menstrual cycle is instrumental to having abundant fertility.
-The menstrual cycle can tell us a lot about what is happening in the body, if the uterus is getting enough circulation, if hormones are imbalanced, if you are ovulating and so much more.
-Our monthly cycle IS our fertility.
+The menstrual cycle can tell us a lot about what is happening in the body- if the uterus is getting enough circulation, if hormones are imbalanced, if you are ovulating and so much more.
+In this article we will cover the different phases of the menstrual cycle, how to use different signs of the menstrual cycle to determine your health, and how to use natural therapies such as fertility cleansing, herbs, and a natural fertility diet to help support and maintain a healthy cycle.

-Also determining what is ‘normal’ or what should be the goal for us to get our cycles to is important.
-While everyone can not fit into one box, there is a general range that represents a healthy cycle.
+Also, determining what is ‘normal’ or what should be the goal for us to get our cycles back on track is equally as important.
+While everyone cannot fit into one box, there is a general range that represents a healthy cycle.
 But let’s start from the beginning…

 What is a period?

-Menstruation (the period) is the shedding of the endometrium lining of the uterus.
-This generally occurs monthly, releasing blood and tissues from the uterus.
+Menstruation (the period) is the shedding of the endometrial lining of the uterus.
+This generally occurs monthly, releasing blood and tissues from the uterus through the vagina.

 How the cycle works…